What to Know About Aphrodisiac Supplements

 Research on natural aphrodisiacs

-Indeed, a small number of international medical studies suggest that some substances and scents may indeed hold promise:
+Other than cannabis, there are a small number of international medical studies which suggest that some substances and scents may indeed hold promise:

 • According to a 2008 study from India’s Banaras Hindu University, liquid extract from clove flowers (used in indigenous medicine to treat male sexual disorders) raised serum testosterone levels in mice.